JSON Fields New!

 </table>

-Once you have traversed into a data structure, you must explicitly serialize nested objects for output—Craft doesn’t recursively wrap that data with instances of JsonData!
+Once you have traversed into a data structure, you must explicitly serialize nested objects for output—Craft doesn’t recursively wrap that data with instances of JsonData, which provides the magic __toString() method.
+This also means that .getType() and other helper methods are not available on nested values.

 JSON fields are treated like plain strings, when queried via GraphQL.
 Values must be deserialized in the client or app: